ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 2022-10-13 08:30:43+02:00, 5.124957, 51.68260, False, 95, 18221, 35, False, 0
 ```

-What has happended on those TRIPs:
+What has happened on those TRIPs:
 - till 07:30 I have driven 6.9 km till 07:05, put the car off (odometer is updated) and started a new trip around 7:10, which trip ended around 7:25, but did NOT put the car off (odometer is NOT updated).
 - these intermediate trips are not captured
 - At 7:25 I drove home again, only a few km, got home after 7:30, which has been captured at 8:00